 Immigrant English Language Learners

-He or she may or may not be a Limited Proficient (LEP) student.
-Whether or not an Immigrant student is LEP, activities should be provided to enhance instructional opportunities for them to be successful in classrooms in the United States.
+An Immigrant student may or may not be an English learner (EL) student.
+Whether or not an Immigrant student is EL, activities should be provided to enhance instructional opportunities for them to be successful in classrooms in the United States.

 Immigrant Sample Activities